mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 ### Level 6: Vanish

 As part of your training in ancient arts of secret-keeping, you know how to make a quick exit.
-You always have the _Misty Step_ spell prepared.
-You can cast it once without spending Focus Points, and you regain the ability to do so when you finish a Long Rest.
+You always have the _Misty Step_ spell prepared and can cast it for 1 Focus Point.
 Additionally, you can choose to cast _Misty Step_ as a Reaction triggered when a creature you can see hits you with an attack, causing the attack to miss.

 ### Level 11: Song-Empowered Strikes